Alibek10599/solana-dln/README.md

 This will:
 - Fetch transaction signatures from DlnSource and DlnDestination programs
 - Parse transactions using low-level Borsh deserialization
-- Extract OrderCreated and OrderFulfilled events
+- Deduplicate events before insertion
 - Store in ClickHouse with progress checkpointing
+- Resume automatically if interrupted

 ### 6. Start API Server